iMoonLab/DeepHypergraph/docs/source/start/structure.rst

 Fuse Features Learned from different Structures
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-In the following example, we construct two different structures including simple graph structure and simple hypergraph structure on the same vertex set.
+In the following example, we construct two different structures including graph structure and hypergraph structure on the same vertex set.
 Then, two structures' message passing functions are adopted to generate vertex features learned from different structure, and the final hybrid vertex features can be generated by the combination of them.